Open Search

 Master’s in Couple and Family Therapy Overview

-Family counseling is a form of counseling psychology that aims to improve communication and resolve family conflicts.
+Family therapy is a form of therapy psychology that aims to improve communication and resolve family conflicts.
 Many modern families and couples rely on the help of therapists with a clinical psychology background to guide them through life changes and challenging times.
-With a family therapy education and clinical practice experience, you can help make a difference as a therapist or mental health counselor in how these people relate to one another, and provide them with the tools to make their lives better.
+With a family therapy education and clinical practice experience, you can help make a difference as a therapist or mental health therapist in how these people relate to one another, and provide them with the tools to make their lives better.

 To learn more about this family therapy graduate program and other offerings, visit our CSPP-dedicated microsite.
 You’ll find videos featuring our university president, dean of CSPP, and faculty, along with numerous interactive features!